Injuries & Conditions

 Dr. Tim Roberts

-Dr. Tim Roberts is a board-eligible orthopedic surgeon specializing in hip care.
+Dr. Tim Roberts is a board-certified orthopedic surgeon specializing in hip care.
 Dr. Roberts treats hips from start to finish (from arthroscopy to joint replacement) as part of his total hip care methodology.

 Allyson and Dr Roberts are ROCK STARS!
 After my surgery I was walking again ,pain free with in 5 days.
 Nothing short of a miracle to me.
 From the ladies up front to the Radiologist every member of this orthopedic practice shines, just exceptional.
 They changed my life for the better and I wish I could give them 10 stars!